Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Do you want additional perks?

 Cashback credit cards with an annual fee, rarely offer impressive perks.
 In most cases, you get to earn a slightly higher signup bonus or a slightly higher rewards rate.
 But if you get a travel credit card, you will be surprised.

 Some of the perks you can get include, free checked bags on a particular airline, airline fee credit, priority boarding, lounge access, Global Entry or TSA PreCheck application fee credit, hotel or airline elite status, travel insurance and more.

 - High rewards rate.
 Earn more points or miles on select categories of purchases than you would with a rewards card with no annual fee.
-Depending on the card, accelerated rewards categories will be either general travel purchases or specific brand purchases, such as Delta miles on flights or Hilton points on hotel stays.

 - Intro annual fee.
 Some cards offer a $0 intro annual fee for the first year.
 This can be a solid deal considering you get perks for 12 months without paying the annual fee.
-Unfortunately, you won’t find cards with an annual fee of $200 or more that offer this.

 - Travel perks.
 This is the bread and butter of many annual fee cards.
 Get perks such as a companion certificate, airport lounge access, free hotel stays, annual travel credit, concierge service and more.